top of page

 His platform: zero foreign lobbyist money, total cancellation of H-1B visas at the state level, no data centers, and no homes owned by Blackstone.
 On the surface, this might sound like a grab-bag of slopulist sentiment, but there might be more than meets the eye.

-Julia Schiwal
+Julia Broussard

 Nov 29, 202525 min read